RaymondBrien/zombie-bingo/README.md

 - **Keywords Finder**

-    - Removes most common words using tokenizing methods from the NLTK library.
+    - Removes most common words using stopwords from the NLTK library and common words defined in the wordbank.

 ![screenshot](documentation/feature03.png)